 The Pharisees asked Christ: “Why do Your disciples break the tradition of the elders?
 For they do not wash their hands when they eat bread” (Matthew 15:2; cf. Mark 7:5).

-Paul described himself, before his conversion, as follows:
+As quoted above, Paul described himself, before his conversion, as:

 “Why do you yourselves transgress the commandment of God for the sake of your tradition? … by this you invalidated the word of God for the sake of your tradition.”
 (Matthew 15:3, 6)